-2 REQUIREMENTS
+2. REQUIREMENTS

 The following requirements were created from the project description provided by SRP.
 Research was conducted on modern Navajo hogans to complete the customer requirements (CRs).
 The customer requirements are assigned an objective to be met.
-From the CRs, engineering requirements (ERs) can be constructed with an assigned target and tolerance values.
-The House of Quality (HoQ) is shown in Table 5, and is also included in Appendix A.
+From the CRs, engineering requirements (ERs) are able to be constructed with an assigned target and tolerance values.
+The House of Quality (HoQ) is also included.